selwynpolit/d9book/book/general.md

 $is_front = \Drupal::service('path.matcher')->isFrontPage();
 ```

 The above statement will return either TRUE or FALSE.
-TRUE means you are onthe front
+TRUE means you are on the front
 page.

 ## Check if site is in system maintenance mode